asokolsky/RESTing-with-Flask/01/README.md

 ```

-Then explore the farm folder.

 ## This Section Covers

 Explore farm folder to see howto:

-* simple flask app talking json to the client
+* create a simple flask app talking json to client(s)
-* starting flask app from an external python script (farm start)
+* start flask app from an external python script (farm start)
-* using puthon to talk to REST server (farm get /)
+* use python to talk to a REST server (farm get /)